-If you decide that one day in Bruges isn’t enough – and who could blame you – why not splash out on a hotel.
-The Hotel De Orangerie is luxury boutique accommodation set in a renovated 15th-century Carthusian convent on the De Dijver canal.
-Find out availability and prices here.
+If you decide that one day isn’t enough – and who could blame you – why not splash out on a hotel in Bruges.
+The Hotel de Orangerie is a boutique venue set in a renovated 15th-century convent on a canal.

 An interesting mid-price option is the Hotel De Barge, a hotel that used to be one of the barges that sailed the city’s canals.
 It continues the boat theme with nautical-style rooms and it also has a restaurant.

-A good cheap and cheerful hotel is the Ibis Budget Brugge Centrum Station, conveniently located next to Bruges train station, while backpackers may wish to check out the Snuffel Hostel, which offers modern dorms and private rooms, with free breakfast.
+A good cheap and cheerful hotel is the Ibis Budget Brugge Centrum Station, conveniently located next to Bruges train station.
+Backpackers may want to check out the Snuffel Hostel, which has modern dorms and private rooms with free breakfast.

 Bruges is around 1.5 hours by car from Brussels or you can take the train which takes about an hour and a quarter.
 A single ticket costs from €15 and there are special weekend deals which make the trip even more affordable.
-You can buy the ticket at the station or book your tickets in advance here.
+You can buy the ticket at the station or book your Brussels to Bruges train tickets in advance online.